 Each one of us has bacteria in our gut unique to us!
 By using this technology it’s possible to tell if you swam through the water!

-This technology allows utilities to eliminate or manage the source of faecal contamination.
-Better risk assessment and source water management can save hundreds of millions of dollars in infrastructure and water treatment costs.
+Our methodology enables water utilities to eliminate or manage the source of faecal contamination.
+Better risk assessment and source water management can save millions of dollars in infrastructure and water treatment costs.
 For example, you may not have to move a bore when the known animal sources contaminating that water have been identified and appropriately managed.
-AWQC has successfully used this technology to support its customers address groundwater issues for bores.
-The results were published in an international journal and were recognised by the American Ground Water Association.
-See AWQC news article posted on the 10th August.

-The value of this technique is being recognised more across the industry, with AWQC currently assisting a major interstate water supply utility monitor for E. coli and Enterococci blooms, in order to prevent serious water quality incidents.
+The value of our methodology is being recognised more across the industry, with AWQC assisting multiple water supply utilities monitor for E. coli and Enterococci blooms, in order to prevent serious water quality incidents.

-Many new DNA tests are being developed by the AWQC which will generate opportunities for clients to manage their water supplies more effectively.
+We have developed a great range of DNA tests to help our customers manage their water supplies more effectively.
 If you would like more information please contact AWQC on 1300 65 33 66 or send us an email at firstname.lastname@example.org.